CSU-CS-Melange/AlphaZ/README.md

 Do the steps above and then additionally do the following:

-1. Checkout AlphaZ projects from git repository (here)
+1. Clone the AlphaZ project from the git repository (here)
 2. Open ``Preferences -> Java -> Compiler`` and set ``Compiler compliance level`` to 1.8
 3. Select ``Import projects -> General -> Existing Projects into Workspace``
     - Select root directory to be where the git repository was checked out